SMARTLAGOON/AlLoRa/README.md

 Details of the protocol can be found in this paper: [A modular and mesh-capable LoRa based Content Transfer Protocol for Environmental Sensing](https://ieeexplore.ieee.org/document/10060496)

+We're also developing a GPT assistant, [AlLoRa Genius](https://chat.openai.com/g/g-rOGxxA1BZ-allora-genius), to assist with understanding and utilizing the AlLoRa protocol more effectively.

 ## Readme on Notion!
 > For a better experience, you can check our awesome **Notion** description of the code [here...](https://barratia.notion.site/AlLoRa-ec6d1adaabcb44b39bb59d41bdf75b9b)